adap/flower/baselines/fedvssl/README.md

 **Task:** Action Recognition

 **Model:**
-* We first pretrain the Catch-the-Patch (CtP) model from the CtP (see `CtP/pyvrl/models/pretraining/ctp`) repository during the FL pretrainin stage.
+* We first pretrain the Catch-the-Patch (CtP) model from the CtP (see `CtP/pyvrl/models/pretraining/ctp`) repository during the FL pretraining stage.
 The backbone model is R3D-18 (see `/CtP/pyvrl/models/backbones/r3d.py`).
 * After pertaining, we finetunes the R3D-18 model on UCF-101 dataset.

 **Dataset:** This baseline only demonstrates SSL pre-training and supervised fine-tuning with UCF-101 dataset.
 However, we also provide the script files to generate the partitions for Kinetics-400 datasets.